 As I learned in my early years of time experimentation, like anything else – time is holographic in its nature.
 Similar patterns can be found in short and long time periods.

 For example, the 24-hour day has four points of axis: dawn, noon, dusk, and midnight.
 Similarly, the 365-day tropical year also has four axis points, namely the two equinoxes and two solstices.

 In one of his allusions to esoteric knowledge, Shakespeare once called sleep “the small death”.
 So what comes after the smaller death?

 06:22 (baby) get out of bed, get into shower

 So every day is a mini-cycle of life and death, and my tenure on planet earth is a longer cycle, with a similar arc of composing and decomposing.
 In other words, remembering someone from yesterday on the daily cycle is like remembering someone from a previous life on the longer cycle.

 But wait a minute.
-What about those young soldiers and innocent civilians who got blown up yesterday in Gaza?
+What about innocent civilians getting blown up daily in famous cities?
 They didn’t get a chance to grow old and depart surrounded by their loved ones.
 They left a gaping vacuum behind them, a trail of tears and despair.